 Why I started Kingdom Broker

-I spent over a decade building businesses before I sold my first one.
-Freight and shipping brokerage.
-I built it from a phone and a folder of contacts into something a strategic buyer wanted.
-The closing day was supposed to be the day I felt rich.
-It was the day I learned I'd left money on the table.
+I spent over a decade building businesses before I sold my first one, a freight and shipping brokerage I grew from a phone and a folder of contacts into something a strategic buyer wanted.
+Selling it was supposed to be the day I felt rich.
+Instead it taught me how hard it really is to get help, to scale, to find the right partner, and to walk away with what the business was actually worth.

 The valuation was conservative.
 The buyer pool was small.
 The broker did the bare minimum and took the standard fee.
-Years later I did it again with a private equity fund stake.
-Then a third time with a B2B company I'd built from scratch.
+I did it again with a private equity fund stake, then a third time with a B2B company I built from scratch.
 By the third exit I knew exactly what was broken.

 The mission is bigger than fees.
 It is to glorify Christ and serve 10,000 families in ten years.